 Triple-A Team Takes Home "Ballpark of the Year" Award

 dsc06037For the 10th year in a row, Baseballparks.com gave out their Ballpark of the Year award for the best new baseball stadium to open this season.
 Despite spending over a billion dollars each, neither New York team factored in the final verdict.
-Taking into account the best combination of design, site selection and fan amenities, this year's winner was, of course, the Huntington Park the new home of the triple-A affiliate of the Cleveland Indians, the Columbus Clippers.

 "I think this year’s award is even more special than in the past," said webmaster Joe Mock.
 "First, this is the tenth straight year we’ve presented this honor.
 Second, we’ve never seen so much competition for the award."